DavidNazarian/BibLinkCreator/README.md

 The GraphDB server path used in the example is its default (http://localhost:7200), change it according to your settings.

 The `Query` class is not part of the library.
-Sample extraction queries for a number of RDF datasets are given bellow.
+Sample extraction queries for a number of RDF datasets are given below.

 ## Sample SPARQL queries